stereobooster/react-snap/Readme.md

 TODO: as soon as this feature is stable, it should be enabled by default.

+### preloadFonts

+Use `preloadFonts: true` to enable this feature.

+Will add preload `<link rel="preload">` tags to the document head for fonts as describe in [the preload critical assets guide of web.dev](https://web.dev/preload-critical-assets/).

+Note when using Google Fonts the react-snap `User-Agent` header will cause only `ttf` fonts to be preloaded.
+This can be avoided by setting `"userAgent": null` in your configuration.
+Alternatively you could self-host the `@font-face` declaration so that it will specify modern and fallback fonts regardless of the `User-Agent`.

 ## ⚠️ Caveats

 ### Async components